Winter storm alerts issued for millions in Northeast from powerful post-Christmas storm threat of snow, ice

 CHRISTMAS WEATHER OUTLOOK: MILLIONS TO SEE 'NICE' FORECAST WITH A TOUCH OF 'NAUGHTY' ACROSS NATION

-Accumulating snow is likely from the Catskills and Poconos into the tri-state region.
-The FOX Forecast Center said central New Jersey through New York City and into southern Connecticut will see a widespread 3 to 5 inches of snow.
+FOX Forecast Center is forecasting that central New Jersey through New York City and into southern Connecticut will see a widespread 3 to 5 inches of snow.

 AIRPORT GROUND STOPS VS. GROUND DELAYS: WHAT ARE THEY AND HOW DO THEY HAPPEN?

-A strong high pressure system over Quebec will also pose an ice threat, with one-tenth to a quarter inch of ice accretion possible across central Pennsylvania.
+A strong high pressure system over Quebec will also pose an ice threat to the Northeast, with one-tenth to a quarter inch of ice accretion possible across central Pennsylvania.
 Isolated ice amounts over a quarter of an inch could cause scattered power outages.

 Locations at risk for the highest ice accretion include State College in Pennsylvania through Fredrick, Maryland.